JonathonMurphy/Web-Image-Optimizer/README.md

+# Web Image Optimizer CLI

-Import an image or a directory of images, and output the same images as various file types
+Import a directory of images, and output the same images as various file types for browser specific optimization.

-Exports these formats
+Exports these formats:
 * jpg
 * jp2
 * png